-- Add 2 tbsp of the olive oil to a large oven-safe skillet set over medium-high heat.
-Add chicken and cook for 6-7 minutes, flipping over as needed, until chicken cubes are fully cooked (internal temp reaches 165°F) and center is no longer pink.
+- Add 2 Tablespoons of the olive oil to a large (12-inch diameter recommended) oven-safe skillet set over medium-high heat.
+Add the chicken pieces and cook for 6-7 minutes, flipping over as needed, until the center is no longer pink and the chicken is fully cooked (internal temperature registers 165°F in the center of the largest piece).
 Remove cooked chicken to a plate.

-- Place the skillet back on the stovetop over medium-high heat and add remaining 1 tbsp olive oil and 1 tbsp butter.
+- Place the now-empty skillet back on the stovetop over medium-high heat and add the remaining 1 Tablespoon olive oil and 1 Tablespoon butter.
 Swirl the butter and oil around the skillet until the butter is melted.

 - Once melted, add gnocchi to the skillet and break up any that are stuck together.
 Stir so that the gnocchi are coated evenly.

-- Cook for 8 or so minutes, or until all sides of the gnocchi are golden-brown.
+- Cook, stirring occasionally, for 8-10 minutes, or until all sides of the gnocchi are golden-brown.